-28. To gain a specific degree award, students must achieve the Scottish Credit and Qualifications Framework (SCQF, http://www.scqf.org.uk/) credit point and level requirements of the particular programme, as set out in the appropriate Degree Programme Table.
+36. To gain a specific degree award, students must achieve the Scottish Credit and Qualifications Framework (SCQF, www.scqf.org.uk/) credit point and level requirements of the particular programme, as set out in the appropriate Degree Programme Table.

-29. Full-time undergraduate study comprises 120 credit points in each year of study.
+37. Full-time undergraduate study comprises 120 credit points in each year of study.
 Part-time study is defined on a pro-rata basis in the relevant Degree Programme Table.

-30. Students must attain the credits and other requirements, e.g. core courses, for each stage of study, as outlined in the relevant Degree Programme Table.
-In addition, students must meet any other requirements set out in their programme and/or course handbook.
-In order to progress, a full-time student must attain the following minimum number of credits (pro-rata for a part-time student):
+38. Students must attain the credits and other requirements for each stage of study, as outlined in the relevant Degree Programme Table and Programme Handbook.
+In addition, students must meet any other requirements set out in their Programme and/or Course Handbook.